pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Create new environment

-There are two ways to create a new environment:
+There are two ways to create a new environment: use the `conda create` command or the `conda env create` command.

-1. Use the "conda create" command.
+### Use the "conda create" command
 You will create a blank environment if no packages are specified, or you can install a list of packages (and their dependencies) by passing those as an argument.

     ```shell